Outgoing NIH director says Trump and other Republicans pressured him to endorse unproven Covid-19 cures and sack Fauci - ExBulletin

 “I have done all I can to stay away from any kind of political and partisan debates because this is really not a place where medical research has a place,” he said.
 “I wasn’t going to compromise science just to keep the job.”

-Trump has often touted it as a potential cure for Covid-19, and he claimed during his tenure to have used it himself even as medical experts and the U.S. Food and Drug Administration questioned its effectiveness and warned of potentially harmful side effects.
+Trump has frequently touted hydroxychloroquine as a potential cure for Covid-19, and he claimed during his tenure to have used it himself as medical experts and the United States Food and Drug Administration has reconsidered question its effectiveness and warned of potentially harmful side effects.
 In June 2020, the FDA revoked its emergency use authorization for hydroxychloroquine and chloroquine for the treatment of Covid-19, saying it had determined the drugs were unlikely to be effective in treating of Covid-19 based on the latest scientific evidence.

 CNN has reached out to the former president’s office for comment on Collins’ interview.